Top of page

 Lesley Lillian Graham Award (Bachelor of Education - Secondary)

 This award was established by the will of Miss Lesley Lillian Graham to reward outstanding secondary student teachers majoring in English.
 The donated funds are to be used to assist a student studying towards becoming an English Teacher.
 The Lesley Lillian Graham Award (Bachelor of Education - Secondary) is open to students enrolled in a Bachelor of Education (Secondary) with a curriculum study major in English Education.
-The scholarship is valued at $5,000 and paid in two Installments of $2,500; the first following confirmation of acceptance and the second (final) installment to be paid after second semester census date.
+The scholarship is valued at $5,000 and paid in two Instalments of $2,500; the first following confirmation of acceptance and the second (final) instalment to be paid after second semester census date.
 To apply and for more information, please visit the ECU Scholarships web page.

 Lincoln McCashney Memorial Scholarship

 The Lincoln McCashney Memorial Scholarship is awarded to recognise a third year Education student who demonstrates the qualities that made the late Lincoln McCashney such an outstanding teacher, educator and mentor to many ECU students, thereby encouraging the development of those qualities and honouring Lincoln’s contribution to education in WA.
-The scholarship is valued at $5,000 and paid in two installments of $2,500 and is unique as a staff member or practicum teacher may nominate a student.
+The scholarship is valued at $5,000 and paid in two instalments of $2,500 and is unique as a staff member or practicum teacher may nominate a student.
 To apply and for more information, please visit the ECU Scholarships web page.

 Nedlands (Secondary) Teachers College Memorial Award